WAYS TO DEAL WITH ANXIETY

 3. Mindfulness

-Mindfulness matters.
-Although now highly popular, and maybe even a bit over talked about, the foundation of a mindful practise is essential (in my opinion) to recovering from any mental illness.
+Mindfulness matters and it helped me to get out of my tunnel vision.
+Although now highly popular, and maybe even a bit over-talked about, the foundation of mindful practice is essential (in my opinion) to recovering from anxiety.

 As I’ve talked about before on my blog, I was practising mindfulness before I realised what I was doing had a name.
 I’ve always liked my own space and my own quiet company.
 I’ve always tried to reflect on things as much as possible.

 When I realised mindfulness was ‘a thing’ I wanted to learn more about it.
-It turns out there are a ton of mindfulness practises out there and you can start right now and begin a journey of calmness and self improvement.
+It turns out there are a ton of mindfulness exercises out there and you can start right now and begin a journey of calmness and self-improvement.

 I’ll give you the short version of what mindfulness is;